 Eligibility

 The competition is open to secondary school students residing in Tanzania.
 A team comprises of two students from the same school.
-The competition is open to Ordinary and Advanced level.
+The competition is open to the Ordinary and Advanced levels.

 What to Do Now

 Think of a science-based idea that can be developed into a project, and work on it.
 The judges want to see your original research, not reams of words taken from some book or downloaded from the web.
-By all means use whatever help you can, but put your own individual stamp on whatever you do.
+By all means, use whatever help you can, but put your own individual stamp on whatever you do.
 The first person you should talk to is your science or technology teacher.
 He or she will be happy to assist you in any way possible, offering guidance and advice as needed.
-Remember that universities, institutes of technology, relevant organisations, non governmental organisations (NGOs), libraries and the Internet may prove useful as you research your project; but please always make contact with institutions or organizations through your teacher.
+Remember that universities, institutes of technology, relevant organisations, non-governmental organisations (NGOs), libraries and the Internet may prove useful as you research your project, but please always make contact with institutions or organisations through your teacher.

 Planning Process